You can help Save Music

 The UK left the EU on 31 January 2020.
 This means that freedom of movement – which gives British musicians the right to work in the EU without the need for a visa – will cease after the transition period.
 There is still a great deal of uncertainty surrounding Brexit and the possibility remains that the UK will leave the EU without a comprehensive agreement concerning trade, work visas and security on 31 December 2020.

 If British musicians cannot work easily in the EU, this will damage the UK’s cultural influence and threaten our world-class music industry.

-The UK’s globally-dominant music industry contributes £4.4 billion a year to the UK economy.
-It forms a central part of our creative industries which, valued at £92 billion a year to the UK economy, are worth more than the automotive, aerospace, life sciences, oil and gas industries combined.
+The UK’s globally-dominant music industry contributes £5.2 billion a year to the UK economy.
+It forms a central part of our creative industries which, valued at £101.5 billion a year to the UK economy, are worth more than the automotive, aerospace, life sciences, oil and gas industries combined.

 How can we Save Music?

-Given that musicians’ work in Europe can often be organised at very short notice, a visa that is valid for two years is vital.
+This would allow British musicians to collaborate with European musicians and perform for European audiences without needing to organise a visa for every trip they make.
+Given that musicians’ work in the EU can often be organised at very short notice, a visa that is valid for two years is vital.
 Musicians will lose work if they need to have a visa application processed for every trip they make.

 Music is at risk and we need you to take action